growthbook/growthbook-js/README.md

 console.log(inExperiment); // true or false

-// The index of the assigned variation console.log(index); // 0 or 1
+// The index of the assigned variation console.log(variationId); // 0 or 1

 // The value of the assigned variation console.log(value); // "A" or "B"
 ```

 The `inExperiment` flag can be false if the experiment defines any sort of targeting rules which the user does not pass.
-In this case, the user is always assigned index `0`.
+In this case, the user is always assigned variation index `0`.

 ## Client Configuration